 Kyeriugon = (Kyeh-ryoo-gone) This is the name of the dracovix race given to them by intelligent races and universally agreed upon by scholars of other intelligent races who have come to know many dracovix disguised in their Second Life form.
 Dracovix have also adopted this term to refer to their own race when immersing themselves in humanoid society.

-Community = A Dracovix community is the average size of a group of coexisting dracovix living sparsely over an area around the size of a mountain range, whose members all know each other and treat each other like members of a neighborhood.
+Community = A Dracovix community is the average size of a group of cohabitating dracovix living sparsely over an area around the size of a mountain range, whose members all know each other and treat each other like members of a neighborhood.

-Society = A more abstract term referring to a number of dracovix extending beyond a single community to include the cultures and relations to additional Dracovix communities nearby which often share similar customs and attitudes.
+Society = A more abstract term referring to a number of dracovix extending beyond a single community to include the cultures of and relations to additional Dracovix communities nearby which often share similar customs and attitudes.

 Dracovixen Settlement = An area of land where dracovix have made their territory.